fstroth/icevision_dashboards/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fstroth/icevision_dashboards/HEAD)

 IceVisionDashboard is an extension to the [IceVision](https://github.com/airctic/icevision) object detection framework.
-This extension provides different `dashboards` to investigate datasets, create new datasets and analyse the results of a training.
+Main goal of the library is to support data scientists with there work on object detection problems.
+This is done by providing different dashboards to provide different steps of the workflow.
+The dashboards cover investigating datasets, creating new datasets, comparing datasets and analyzing the results of a training.

-The libary provides dashboards to inspect datasets, create new datasets, investigate the results of a training and much more.
+## Test stuff

-## Examples
+## Example

+The example shows how a set of records (here the training_records) can be visualized with the dashboard lib to get some fast insights into the data.
+The last 3 lines of code are from the dashboard library all the lines before are usual icevision code.

 ```python
 from icevision_dashboards.data import BboxRecordDataset